 The best major settlement for mountain climbers is the new Iranian Mountain Federation Camp in Polour or Reine village, located on the south of the mountain.

 There are at least 16 known routes to the summit which have different difficulties.
 Some of them are dangerous and require rock or ice climbing.The most popular route is the Southern Route which has step stamps and also a camp midway called Bargah Sevom Camp/Shelter at 4220 m (about 13,845 ft).

 The longest route is the Northeastern and it takes two whole days to reach the summit starting from downhill village of Nāndal and a night stay at Takht-e Fereydoun (elevation 4300 m – about 13,000 ft), a two-story shelter.
 The western route is famous for its sunset view.

 Sīmorgh shelter in this route at 4100 m (about 13,500 ft) is a newly constructed shelter.

 TRIP LENGTH: 9 days

-• full services of a professional expedition guide plus local guides and chef.
+- professional mountain guide plus local guides and chef in case.

 Day 7: driving to camp 2 (1 hour off road) to 3000m and climbing to camp3 (Bargah) about 4200m.
 We have about 4-6 hours climbing.
 Overnight in hut. (private room with hot water, blanket, bed, etc.)